RightToPrivacy/I2P-desktop/README.md

 Together, we can empower each other by strengthening networks.
 This is the most important time to contribute to the network, if we want to ensure viability into the future.

-**MADE WITH LEGAL USE / HUMAN RIGHTS IN MIND: NO RIGHTS CAN BE GUARUNTEED WITHOUT IT.**
+**MADE WITH HUMAN RIGHTS IN MIND: NO RIGHTS CAN BE GUARUNTEED WITHOUT PRIVACY.**

 **TIP:** bookmarks to helpful I2P (eepsites) found in browser toolbar / bookmarks upon opening (check them out!).